Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Distributions over DAG

 \subsection{Ordered-based representations of \glspl{DAG}}

 A well-known property of a \gls{DAG} is that its nodes can be sorted such that parents appear before children.
 This is usually referred to as a topological ordering \citep[see, e.g.,][\S 4.2]{Murphy2023}.
-This means that if one knew the true underlying ordering of nodes, it would be possible to draw arbitrary links from left to right while always satisfying acyclicity\footnote{In our implementation we actually use \textit{reverse} topological orders.
-Obviously, this does not really matter as long as the implementation is consistent with that of the adjacency matrix.}.
+This means that if one knew the true underlying ordering of nodes, it would be possible to draw arbitrary links from left to right while always satisfying acyclicity.
 Such a basic property can then be used to estimate \glspl{DAG} from observational data.
 The main issue is that, in reality, one knows very little about the underlying true ordering of the variables, although in some applications this may be the case \citep{Ni2019}.
 Nevertheless, this hints at a representation of \glspl{DAG} in an augmented space of graphs and orderings/permutations.